passlock-dev/passkeys/README.md

 #### Verify the passkey on your backend

-Just exchange the token for a Passlock user, then lookup your own user entity using the Passlock userId:
+Just exchange the token for a Passlock user, then lookup your own user entity using the Passlock user id

 ```typescript
 // Express.js